 The information in this FAQ are subject to change.
-Attorneys should consult www.uscis.gov for the current filing instructions, location, and fee prior to preparing any immigration applications FAQ section head
+Attorneys should consult www.uscis.gov for the current filing instructions, location, and fee prior to preparing any immigration applications.

 1. My asylum client won his case and is now an asylee.
 As pro bono counsel, can I help my client with anything else?